Yasmin-9/ClaimSights/README.md

 ### Machine Learning Foresights into Health Insurance Claims

 ## Overview
-ClaimSight's is a websited designed to predict whether a user's insurance claim is going to be accepted or rejected.
-The user input's their general data by selecting the corresponding options (Sex, Age, and Diagnosis Code) that queries the parameters via Flask which launches a query and fetches the prediction given by the machine learning model, and returns the binary result with a popup stating 'COVERED' and 'REJECTED' respectively.
-The site is powered by AWS.
+ClaimSight is a website specifically created to forecast the likelihood of acceptance or rejection of an insurance claim submitted by a user.
+The process involves users inputting their general information, including sex, age, and diagnosis code, through the selection of corresponding options.
+These parameters are then queried via Flask, which initiates a request and retrieves predictions from a machine learning model.
+The outcome, presented as a binary result, is displayed to the user through a popup indicating either 'COVERED' or 'REJECTED.'
+The  platform is hosted on AWS.

 ## Exploratory Data Analysis:
 The dataset was provided by an insurance company with a confidentiality agreement, with the data spanning to over 250k rows.